yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/table_join.md

 The table joins feature is currently feature-gated.
 Please contact the support team to request access.
 :::

+Combine or merge **two** default tables into a single report using different types of joins.

 You can create a join query (report) in **Insights > Data Explorer** by using the **Create query with multiple data source** option.
-This allows you to combine or merge **two** default tables into a single report using different types of joins.

 **Common example**: You can join the Chat Tickets and Email Tickets tables using the common column UID to determine if any users have raised tickets through both chat and email channels.

 -----------

-## Types of table joins
+## <a name="joins"></a>  Types of table joins

 You can join two tables using the following joins:

 ### Inner join

+Use an inner join to combine rows from two tables that have matching keys and a direct relationship.

 Only rows that have matching values in both tables are returned.
 If there is no match between the columns that were specified, that row does not appear in the result set.
-**Use case**: Use an inner join to combine rows from two tables that have matching keys and a direct relationship.

 **Example**: You can join the Chat Tickets and Email Tickets tables using the common column UID to determine if any users have raised tickets through both chat and email channels.